Exploring and visiting Burwick

 5min 55secs

-Bone Staff tells the story of a former hunched-back resident of Burwick who appears to have never done any good for his neighbours and who walked around with a sour face.
+Bone Staff tells the story of a former ‘hunched-back’ resident of Burwick who appears to have never done any good for his neighbours and who, apparently, walked around with a sour face.
 His disability required him to use a walking stick.
 It was made from a whale’s rib bone, and this led to his nickname – ‘Bone Staff’.
 In 1761, it is said that, as a young man, he lured a boat (the Johanna Maria) full of pickled salmon onto the rocks, with the loss of most of the crew.
-This was to prey on his mind and led him to commit suicide.
+This was to prey on his mind and, it is suggested, led him to commit suicide later.
 He is said to be buried here outside this corner of the graveyard (by Stop 1).
 Suicides were not allowed space on consecrated ground.

 We move on to stops 2 and 3.
 This entails walking up the path to the beach and turning left (east).
 It is a short distance to the post on your left, which has two links.